amplience/dc-demostore-core/docs/DeepDive.md

 ![Shoppable Image](../media/component-shoppableImage-tooltip-form.png)

+Tooltip texts are first defined in the Tooltips section of the content form.
+The keys can then be used in the targets of `.tooltip` selectors.

 ## Stylitics

 Uses the [Amplience Stylitics Integration (See link for full documentation)](https://github.com/amplience/dc-integration-stylitics) to render Stylitics widgets as a component.
 Stylitics and Amplience are a great fit for our creating automated shoppable experience using the great capabilities of Stylitics to increase AOV and basket size.